I'm Losing You (John Lennon song): Recording

 Lennon recorded an early demo version of "I'm Losing You" in July 1980.
 This version, part of which appeared on The Lost Lennon Tapes, was played on acoustic guitar with a drum machine, and Lennon overdubbed additional guitar and vocal parts.

 Producer Jack Douglas originally suggested that Lennon use Cheap Trick as the backing band to play on the song.
 A version was recorded on 12 August 1980 with Cheap Trick's guitarist Rick Nielsen and drummer Bun E. Carlos backing Lennon.
 They also recorded a version of Yoko Ono's "I'm Moving On", which is a companion piece to "I'm Losing You".

 Lennon was impressed enough with their performance that Lennon told Carlos that he wished Nielsen had been his 2nd guitarist for "Cold Turkey", but ultimately this version was not included on Double Fantasy (nor was the Cheap Trick-backed version of "I'm Moving On".)
 Possible reasons for their exclusions are that Cheap Trick's management may have wanted too much money, or that Lennon believed that the performances were more "heavy" than he wanted.
 However, when the Double Fantasy version of "I'm Losing You" was recorded, the version with Cheap Trick's backing was played through the session musicians' headphones to help inspire their performances.
 The Cheap Trick version was eventually released on John Lennon Anthology, albeit without an overdubbed guitar part played by Nielsen.
+In 2024,Douglas gave an opinion on why it wasn't used in 1980: "However, when it was done, we listened to it and though we all loved it, we felt it didn’t fit in the context of the whole record.
+Suddenly, that would leap out in a different way....But I knew the Cheap Trick version would be available, somewhere and somehow."

 "I'm Losing You" was first recorded with the Double Fantasy session musicians on 18 August 1980, but Lennon was dissatisfied with this performance, and thus a third recording was made on 26 August, which was released on Double Fantasy.
 A horn arrangement was overdubbed on 5 September, but this was ultimately deleted from the released version of the song.
 Lennon's vocal was recorded on 22 September.